 Qualification 7: Not Taking Anti-Depressants or Anxiety Medications

+A really important part of surrogacy qualifications is not being on anti-depressants.
 Certain medications that are taken for depression or anxiety can have a negative impact on the baby.
 An increase in birth defects, for example, is one of those negative impacts.
 There are other ways to help treat your depression and anxiety.

 When you want to join a surrogate agency, it may be a good idea to utilize those other sources and stop taking medications while you’re pregnant.